fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_showBorder=1`
-> If false (`=0`), the window borders are hidden; therefor windows cannot be resized manually by dragging the border, even if using the according hotkey.
+> If false (`=0`), the window borders are hidden; therefor windows cannot be resized manually by dragging the border, even if using the according hotkey (supported Windows versions: _not_ 10).

 `Config_selBorderColor=`
-> Border colour of the active window; format: 0x00BBGGRR (e. g. `0x006A240A`, if =0, the system's window border colour is not changed).
+> Border colour of the active window, format: 0x00BBGGRR; e. g. `0x006A240A`, if `=0`, the system's window border colour is not changed (supported Windows
+versions: _not_ 10).

 ### Window arrangement